anupamhaldkar/TodoNotesApp/README.md

-#TodoList - This is an Android Studio Project
+#TodoNotes - This is an Android Studio Project